Discover a Pottery Paradise in Seagrove

 Then, in 1920, a Raleigh eccentric named Juliana Busbee helped revive the art form by hiring locals to supply her establishment with handcrafted wares.
 Extinction was averted and a surge in demand in recent decades has brought the total number of resident craftspeople to more than 100.

-Seagrove's signature event – the annual Seagrove Pottery Festival, held the weekend before Thanksgiving – has been a staple for more than 35 years.
-The largest pottery community in the U.S. comes together with traditional craftspeople to sell their wares during the two-day festival.
-And for the past decade, the Celebration of Seagrove Potters also takes place that weekend, including a Friday night gala.
-Then just as the weather warms, the Spring Pottery Tour, in mid-April, features more than 50 local potters hosting special events, offering studio tours, demonstrations and selling their pottery.
+Fall is a great time to visit thanks to two popular events.
+The annual Seagrove Pottery Festival, held the weekend before Thanksgiving, has been a staple for more than 40 years as the largest pottery community in the U.S. comes together with traditional craftspeople to sell their wares.
+And for the past nearly 20 years, the Celebration of Seagrove Potters also takes place that weekend, including a Friday night gala.
+Timing your visit for spring instead?
+The Spring Pottery Tour in mid-April features more than 50 local potters hosting special events, offering studio tours, demonstrations and selling their pottery.

 Perhaps the best place for you to start is at the North Carolina Pottery Center in Seagrove.
 Here, you can get a quick education in the roots of the craft from interpretive displays, which are both permanent and temporary.